nhahub/NHA-057/README.md

   - `notebooks/02_streaming_speech_to_text.ipynb` – streaming speech recognition prototype (for future integration).

 - **FastAPI inference service**
-  - Clean REST API for sign recognition using the I3D model.
+  - FastAPI-based HTTP API for sign recognition using the I3D model.
   - Easy to integrate with frontends or additional services.

 - **Well-structured experiments**